benjaminlaenen/filterVCF/README.md

 # filterVCF
-## Rpackage to filter Variant Call Files (VCF) and do population genomic analysis
+## Rpackage to filter Variant Call Format file (VCF) and do population genomic analysis on a large number of sample.

+###